Michael van Gerwen: 2014: World Champion

-At the World Cup of Darts, van Gerwen and van Barneveld produced a sensational 117.88 average in their doubles decider against Northern Ireland to whitewash them 4–0 and meet England's Taylor and Lewis in the final.
-Van Gerwen defeated Taylor 4–0 and van Barneveld recorded the same scoreline against Lewis.
+At the World Cup of Darts, Van Gerwen and Van Barneveld produced a 117.88 average in their doubles decider against Northern Ireland to whitewash them 4–0 and meet England's Taylor and Lewis in the final.
+Van Gerwen defeated Taylor 4–0 and Van Barneveld recorded the same scoreline against Lewis.
 He went into his singles match versus Lewis knowing a win would earn the Dutch pair the title and he did so with a 4–2 success.

-Van Gerwen played in his first World Matchplay final this year but couldn't match Taylor's fast start to the match as he trailed 7–1 and 11–2 and, despite a rally to pull back to 14–8, he was beaten 18–9.
-The loss left van Gerwen in tears on the stage afterwards.
+Van Gerwen played in his first World Matchplay final but was beaten 18–9.
 He returned to claim the inaugural Singapore Darts Masters with an 11–8 victory over Simon Whitlock.
 A week later he averaged an incredible 118.21 in beating Paul Nicholson 8–3 in the quarter-finals of the Perth Darts Masters and went on to reach the final where Taylor beat him 11–9.
 Van Gerwen also won the 14th Players Championship with a 6–4 victory over Michael Smith.
-A week later, they contested the final of the European Darts Trophy, with van Gerwen losing 6–5 having been 3–0 ahead.
-He lost in a deciding leg once more at the 15th Players Championship, to Justin Pipe.
+A week later, they contested the final of the 2014 European Darts Trophy, with Van Gerwen losing 6–5.

 His second major title of the year came at the World Grand Prix as he edged a close final against James Wade 5–3 in sets.
 Seven days later, he beat Wade once more this time 6–2 in the final of the 18th Players Championship.
-He averaged 111 in eliminating Dave Chisnall 10–5 in the quarter-finals of the European Championship and then threw his fourth career televised nine-darter during an 11–6 semi-final victory over van Barneveld.
-Van Gerwen took the first five legs in the final against Terry Jenkins and never looked back as he sealed his sixth PDC major title 11–4.
-He was knocked out of the quarter-finals at the Grand Slam 16–10 by Kim Huybrechts and in the second round of the Players Championship Finals 10–7 by Terry Jenkins.
+He averaged 111 in eliminating Dave Chisnall 10–5 in the quarter-finals of the European Championship and then threw his fourth career televised nine-darter during an 11–6 semi-final victory over Van Barneveld.
+Van Gerwen won the title with an 11–4 victory.